tapascript/ts-gyan/README.md

-# ts-gyan as in TypeScrip Gyan
+# ts-gyan as in TypeScript Gyan